 Now double click on the particular list for which you want to write the query.
 This will load the list information in the List Info tab.
 You can able to see more details about the list by clicking on the “MORE LIST DETAIL” button.
-Apart from this you can also export all the List Information by clicking on the EXPORT button.
+Apart from this, you can also export all the List Information by clicking on the EXPORT button.

-Build the Query:
+Build CAML Query:

 To write the query, click on the Query Helper tool.
 This provides three tabs Query, View Fields and View Attributes.

-From the Fields box you can drag and drop to the Query textbox.
+From the Fields box, you can drag and drop to the Query text box.
 In the Row Limit box, enter the value (Row limit).
 Click on the Search button to search the query.

 Then copy the code by clicking on the Copy Code button which will generate the CSOM code which will be look like below: